Ultimate frisbee: Hexagon or flexagon

-A separate type of defense is hexagon or "flexagon", which incorporates elements of both match-to-match and zonal defense.
+A combinatory type of defense is hexagon or "flexagon", which incorporates elements of both match-to-match and zonal defense.
 All defenders are encouraged to communicate, to sandwich their opponents and switch marks wherever appropriate, and to ensure no opposing player is left unmarked.

 Spirit of the game

 All youth and most club ultimate games are self-officiated through the "spirit of the game", often abbreviated SOTG.
 Spirit of the game is described by WFDF as an expectation that each player will be a good sport and play fair, as well as having high values of integrity; including "following and enforcing the rules".
 Another example is the practice of the players "taking a knee," i.e., kneeling on one knee, during the timeout when a player suffers an injury; as a sign of respect to the injured.
 SOTG is further contextualized and described in the rules established by USA Ultimate; according to The Official Rules of Ultimate, 11th Edition:

 Many tournaments give awards for the most spirited teams and/or players, often based on ratings provided by opposing teams.
 The largest youth ultimate tournament in the world, Spring Reign, uses spirit scores to award a spirit prize within each pool and to determine eligibility of teams the following year.
-In many non-professional games, it is common for teams to meet after the game in a "spirit circle" to discuss the game, and in some cases grant individual spirit awards.
+In many non-professional games, it is common for teams to meet after the game in a "spirit circle" to discuss the game, and in some cases, grant individual spirit awards.

-While "spirit of the game" is a general attitude, ultimate has an agreed upon procedure to deal with unclear or disputed situations.
+While "spirit of the game" is a general attitude, ultimate has an agreed-upon procedure to deal with unclear or disputed situations.

 In Europe and other continents, even top-level play does not have referees.
 Most world championship games have had no referees, and disputes were decided by the players themselves.

 Observers are used in some high-level tournaments outside the US, as well as in some tournaments sanctioned by USA Ultimate.
-Calls and disputes are initially handled by the players, but observers step in if no agreement is reached.
-In some settings, officials use a stopwatch to track the stall count and the defending players are not counting the stall.
+Most calls and disputes are initially handled by the players, but observers may offer to step in if no agreement is reached.
+A few calls, such as out-of-bounds, are considered "active calls", and are treated like referee calls in other sports.

 Other forms of refereeing exist in ultimate.
 Professional ultimate in North America uses referees, in part to increase the pace of the game.
-Game Advisors are used in some international competitions, though calls and final decisions remain in control of the on-field players.
+In some international competitions, game advisors are used who may provide rules clarification or their perspective on plays, though calls and final decisions remain in control of the on-field players.